 If you have experienced damage to your gums, supporting bone, or teeth because of periodontal disease, you may benefit from one of the above procedures.
 In your consultation with Dr. Puterman, he will perform a thorough examination to determine the best course of treatment for your care.

 Learn more about repairing damage from periodontal disease.
-Bethesda and Washington, DC patients can schedule an appointment with Dr. Puterman online or by phone at (301) 652-0939.
+Patients can schedule an appointment with Dr. Puterman online or by phone at (301) 652-0939.